Field Trips

 Add an aquaponic deep dive with 100 Gardens for an additional fee

-Choose from our list of educational field trip experiences below.
-Each option costs $250 per group of up to 30 participants and is offered for grades Pre-K through 12th.
+• Choose from our list of educational field trip experiences below.
+Each option costs $250 per group of up to 30 students and is offered for grades Pre-K through 12th.

 Want to create a more in-depth learning day?
 You can easily combine multiple field trip options:

-Add a boxed lunch or an aquaponic deep dive from 100 Gardens to customize your visit!
+• Add a boxed lunch or one of our add ons to customize your visit!

 Eco-Engineers